rustgd/cgmath/README.md

-# Lmath-rs
+# cgmath-rs

-A mathematics library for computer graphics.
+A linear algebra and mathematics library for computer graphics.

-## Examples

-- [luqmana/rray](https://github.com/luqmana/rray) - Raytracer written in rust.

-~B☼